Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Results Experiments

 \subsection{Analysis of common errors}

 To further understand \emph{how} and \emph{why} LLMs fail, we manually inspect mistaken and low-quality hypotheses.
 We summarize some of the most common types of errors here for further insights.
-We provide example responses in each category in Appendix \ref{sec:response}. \begin{enumerate*}[label=(\arabic*),itemsep=0pt] \item \textbf{Wrong ontology direction.} LLMs sometimes produce hypotheses in the wrong direction.
-For example, the ground truth hypothesis is \bluett{All cats are mammals}, while LLMs will produce the hypothesis \bluett{All mammals are cats}. \item \textbf{Ignore the ontology and produce unnecessary hypotheses.} LLMs sometimes can produce unnecessary hypotheses because they ignore the ontology.
-For example, the ground truth hypothesis is \bluett{All cats are cute}, while LLMs produce two hypotheses: \bluett{All cats are cute; All ragdolls are cute}. \item \textbf{Fall back to trivial hypotheses.} Technically, the observation is also a valid hypothesis, but it is considered low-quality because it can only explain itself.
+We provide example responses in each category, quantitative analysis, and the details of the manual inspection process in Appendix \ref{sec:response}. \begin{enumerate*}[label=(\arabic*),itemsep=0pt] \item \textbf{Wrong ontology direction.} LLMs sometimes produce hypotheses in the wrong direction.
+For example, the ground-truth hypothesis is \bluett{All cats are mammals}, while LLMs will produce the hypothesis \bluett{All mammals are cats}. \item \textbf{Ignore the ontology and produce unnecessary hypotheses.} LLMs sometimes can produce unnecessary hypotheses because they ignore the ontology. \item \textbf{Fall back to trivial hypotheses.} Technically, the observation is also a valid hypothesis, but it is considered low-quality because it can only explain itself.
 LLMs sometimes reuse observations as hypotheses. \item \textbf{Hallucinated entities.} LLMs sometimes produce hypotheses with hallucinated entities (including concepts, properties, members).
-Usually, this happens when the entity appears in the in-context demonstrations, but LLMs use them in the test question. \item \textbf{Confuse members with concepts.} We use fictional names for concepts and real-person names for members.
-However, LLMs sometimes do confuse these two.
-For example, the ground truth hypothesis is \bluett{Amy is a wumpus}, while LLMs produce \bluett{Wumpus is Amy}. \end{enumerate*}
+Usually, this happens when the entity appears in the in-context demonstrations, but LLMs use them in the test question. \end{enumerate*}